xddxdd/bird-lg-go/README.md

 - --bird6 / BIRD6_SOCKET: socket file for bird6, set either in parameter or environment variable BIRD6_SOCKET (default "/var/run/bird/bird6.ctl")
 - --listen / BIRDLG_LISTEN: listen address, set either in parameter or environment variable BIRDLG_LISTEN (default ":8000")

-Example: start proxy with default configuration, should work "out of the box" on Debian 9:
+Example: start proxy with default configuration, should work "out of the box" on Debian 9 with BIRDv1:

     ./proxy